challfry/TheKraken/Docs/Feature plans.md

 One notification max per day, don't send notifications between 10:00 PM and 8:00 AM local time, have an option in Settings to turn it off.
 This also means that at most one post per day gets reposted per user.

-## Dark Mode, Dynamic Type

-Bread and butter features.
-But, I want to implement them with traversing view stylers.

 ## Forums Improvements
 Biggest problem I remember with Forums was how fast the forums list updated.
 Made it near impossible to track a thread--there were too many active threads going.
 I was hoping Forum Categories would mitigate this--with ~10 categories each one would have ~1/10th the